maurony/mls_demo/README.md

    1. Launch your preferred R IDE or an R tool such as Rgui.exe.

    2. At the R prompt, install the `miniCRAN` package on a computer that has Internet access.

-      R			 				 Copy

       ```R
       if(!require("miniCRAN")) install.packages("miniCRAN")